Poisson splitting by factors: The assignment function

-\begin{proof}[Proof of Lemma {\ref{sequences}}] The proof of property (a) follows immediately from the definition of an encoding function, property (\ref{seliso}) of a selection rule, and Lemma {\ref{uniform}}.
-We now focus our attention on property (\ref{jointdist}).
-From the definition of $h$ and the fact that the $g_i$ satisfy the conditions of Lemma {\ref{reprod}}, it suffices to verify the condition for the simplified encoding function $\h$.
+\end{longlist} \end{lemma} \begin{pf} The proof of property (a) follows immediately from the definition of an encoding function, property \hyperlink{seliso}{(b)} of a selection rule and Lem\-ma~\ref{uniform}.
+We now focus our attention on property \hyperlink{jointdist}{(b)}.
+From the definition of $h$ and the fact that the $g_i$ satisfy the conditions of Lemma \ref{reprod}, it suffices to verify the condition for the simplified encoding function $\h$.